 And then you add to this, you know, preferential treatment with free phones and free transportation.

-Most Americans, they're not getting free phones, they're not getting free transportation.
+Most Americans, they're not getting free phones.

 Everything you said was in his plan.

-So i it makes perfect sense.
+So it makes perfect sense.

-But here's what here's something important that no one's talking about, and I want your listeners to understand this.
+But here's something important that no one's talking about.

 Because he knew two data points.

-President Trump said, What the hell are we doing?
+President Trump said, what the hell are we doing?

-This is a part of their plan of open borders and not only open borders, let's stop interior enforcement so they never leave.
+This is a part of their plan of open borders.

-Well, they're never gonna leave.
+Well, they're never going to leave.

 I do think there's a political component to it.

-Uh so everyone's got their own agenda to that.
+So everyone's got their own agenda to that.

-Quick break, we'll come back, we'll continue.
+Quick break, we'll come back.

 More with Tom Homan and Mark Morgan on the Supreme Court ruling.

-America listens to Sean Hennedy.
+America listens to Sean Hannity.

 Yeah, Sean, it's that simple.

-Uh, we're we're all for legal immigration.
+We're all for legal immigration.

 And look, we're all for even having discussion of how we can improve our legal immigration system.